bitcoinops/bitcoinops.github.io/_topics/en/ptlc.md

   - title: Updated witness asymmetric channels proposal for move from HTLCs to PTLCs
     url: /en/newsletters/2020/10/14/#updated-witness-asymmetric-payment-channel-proposal

+  - title: "2020 year in review: switching LN from HTLCs to PTLCs"
+    url: /en/newsletters/2020/12/23/#ptlcs

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Hash Time Locked Contract (HTLC)